hdShang/arxiv-daily/docs/cs-RO/2025-10-16/papers/251014947v2-architecture-is-all-you-need-diversity-enabled-sweet-spots-for-robus.md

 ---
 layout: default
-title: Architecture Is All You Need: Diversity-Enabled Sweet Spots for Robust Humanoid Locomotion
+title: "Architecture Is All You Need: Diversity-Enabled Sweet Spots for Robust Humanoid Locomotion"
 ---

 # Architecture Is All You Need: Diversity-Enabled Sweet Spots for Robust Humanoid Locomotion